ymichael/ansible-ubuntu-box/README.md

 # Ansible Plays
 Simple Ansible plays to configure a Ubuntu Server (14.04).

+I find myself having to do the same setup each time I start a new server.
+Simple things like adding my public key to the authorized key file and configuring UFW to allow some ports.

+Here are somethings that are automated now:

 - Creates and sets up a new user (`newuser.yml`)
     - Creates new user
     - Configures passwordless ssh access